 - “Tories in the Whig Corner: Daniel Fleming’s Journal of the 1685 Parliament,” Parliamentary History, vol. 24, pt.
 2 (2005), pp. 157–201.

 - In 2014, Professor Sowerby received the Weinberg College Award for Distinguished Teaching.
-He teaches courses on Tudor-Stuart Britain, eighteenth-century Britain, the history of gender and sexuality, and the early British Empire.
+He teaches courses on Tudor-Stuart Britain, eighteenth-century Britain, the history of gender and sexuality, and the global history of piracy.

 Recent Awards and Honors

-- Professor Sowerby’s work has been supported by fellowships from the Huntington Library, the Library of Congress, the National Endowment for the Humanities, the Folger Shakespeare Library, and the John Carter Brown Library.
+- Professor Sowerby’s work has been supported by fellowships from the Huntington Library, the Library of Congress, the National Endowment for the Humanities, the Folger Shakespeare Library, the John Carter Brown Library, and Churchill College, Cambridge.